merry75/testparking/README.md

     cd yourprojectdirectory/Server
     ./Raven.Server.exe
-    go to http://127.0.0.1:port (port number is specified in the console) and make sure to set up port to 8080 when configuring ravendb create the local database = "db_parking"
+    go to http://127.0.0.1:port (port number is specified in the console) and make sure to set up port to 8080 when configuring ravendb follow the ravendb web installation and go to databases create the local database = "db_parking"

 # 2.Run the node server (backend)